-HX Native Snapshots Best Practices HX Release 4.5(1x) and Earlier
+HX Native Snapshots Best Practices HX Release 4.5(1x) and Earlier nt Always use the HX native snapshots feature to create the first snapshot of a VM.
+This ensures that all subsequent snapshots are in native format.

 Significant updates were introduced in HX Release 4.5(2a) and ESXi 7.0 U2.
 The following recommendations only apply to users using a release that was introduced before this release.